-If the scorch mark is light and you catch it right away, stop ironing and immediately work some heavy-duty laundry detergent such as Tide and Persil into the stain (Tide and Persil are considered heavy-duty) with your fingers or a soft-bristled brush.
-Let it work for at least 10 minutes and wash the garment in the hottest water recommended for the fabric.
+If the scorch mark is light and you catch it right away, stop ironing and immediately work some heavy-duty laundry detergent such as Tide and Persil into the stain with your fingers or a soft-bristled brush.
+Let it work for at least 10 minutes, and then wash the garment in the hottest water recommended for the fabric.

-If you did not catch the mistake right away and find it later and the scorch stain is very light, you can also try wiping the stain with a clean white cloth dipped in distilled white vinegar.
+If you didn't catch the mistake right away and find it later—and the scorch stain is very light—you can also try wiping the stain with a clean white cloth dipped in distilled white vinegar.
 Keep moving the cloth to a clean area as the scorched fibers are transferred.
-Finish with a wipe down with a white cloth dipped in plain cool water.
+Finish by wiping down the satin with a white cloth dipped in cool water.

 How to Remove Heavy Scorch Marks on White Clothes

 Treat With Hydrogen Peroxide

 For a heavier scorch mark on a white cotton or linen shirt, find an open, well-ventilated space to work.
-If the stain is large, work on only a small section at a time.
+If the stain is large, work on a small section at a time.
 Start by pouring a tiny bit of hydrogen peroxide, a mild bleaching agent, in a small bowl.
-Dipping a cotton swab in hydrogen peroxide and apply it to the stain.
+Dip a cotton swab in the hydrogen peroxide, and apply it to the stain.

 Swab With Household Ammonia

-Do not mix the hydrogen peroxide and ammonia in one bowl.
+Don't mix the hydrogen peroxide and ammonia in the same bowl.
 Use a separate bowl for each ingredient.
-The mixture can form toxic fumes when combined in large quantities.
+The mixture can form toxic fumes.

 Rinse and Repeat

 Flush the treated area with cold water.
-Repeat if necessary and move to another section of the scorch mark.
-Do not allow the hydrogen peroxide/ammonia solution to dry on the fabric.
+Repeat if necessary, and move to another section of the scorch mark.
+Do not allow the solution of hydrogen peroxide and ammonia to dry on the fabric.

 Treat With an Oxygen Bleach and Water Soak

-If a stain remains after trying the hydrogen peroxide/ammonia or vinegar removal methods, mix a solution of warm water and oxygen-based bleach (OxiClean, Nellie's All-Natural Oxygen Brightener, or OXO Brite) following package directions.
-Submerge the entire scorched item and allow it to soak at least eight hours or overnight.
-Then wash as usual.
+If a stain remains after trying the previous methods, mix a solution of warm water and oxygen bleach (e.g., OxiClean, Nellie's All-Natural Oxygen Brightener, OXO Brite) following package directions.
+Submerge the entire scorched item, and allow it to soak at least eight hours or overnight.
+Then, wash as usual.
 If a stain remains, repeat the process.